vedderb/vesc_pkg/vesc_x3_bridge/README_esp-in.md

-# NinebotX3Bridge Express
+# VESC X3 Bridge ESP

 Bridges a Ninebot X3-series dashboard (G3/ZT3/GT3) to a VESC motor controller, using stock VESC Express firmware plus a LispBM script instead of custom firmware.
-Requires the companion **NinebotX3Bridge** PCB -- this package will refuse to install on any other board
+Requires the companion **VESC X3 Bridge** PCB -- this package will refuse to install on any other board

-Installing this package uploads `main.lisp` (dashboard-facing status emulation, lights, profile-switch relay, battery relay) to VESC Express, plus its companion settings page -- appears as a new tab once installed and connected.
+Installing this package uploads `code_esp.lisp` (dashboard-facing status emulation, lights, profile-switch relay, battery relay) to VESC Express, plus its companion settings page -- appears as a new tab once installed and connected.